| South America | ATLAS of Plucked Instruments |

 bandolin

 The bandolin from Ecuador has a body shaped much like a bandola or mandolin, but it has 5 courses of triple metal strings, in a guitar-tuning.
 The bandolin is made like a guitar, with a flat back.
 The fingerboard is slightly raised above the front, and has metal frets.
-The long flat tuning head has 7 tuning machines on the right side and 8 tuning machines on the left side of the open pegbox.
+The long flat slotted tuning head has 7 tuning machines on the right side and 8 tuning machines on the left side.
 The 15 metal strings (in triple unison courses, with

 only the two lowest ones with a low octave string in the middle) run

-over a loose bridge to a metal stringholder on the edge of the body.
+over a loose bridge to a metal stringholder on the end of the body.

 This makes it different from the bandurria from Peru, which